cdelorme/system-setup/docs/osx.md

 I do use more software than is in this list, but I almost never use the dock to access it, I use spotlight because it is faster.  **This list is really here for drag-and-drop applications.**

-## sync accounts

-I no longer bother synchronizing my accounts, but if you choose to do so you can hook your gmail up to your `Mail`, `Contacts` and `Calendar` software on the system.

-I do syncrhonize my google chrome, but because I use google chrome I do not need any of the other software configured.

-## file vault

-I no longer bother encrypting my drive.
-It has a small performance hit, and **may still be a good idea for mission critical business laptops**, but the hard drive is now soldered into the machine.
-The new machines have soldered their drives in, so it's significantly less likely they will be able to hook it up to another machine running OS X.  It also has no CD drive.
-This leaves only USB bootable media to access the drive contents, and to my recollection linux can't read journaled HFS+ drives.

-As mentioned in my previous documentation, if you intend to encrypt your drive, wait until you have finished installing all system updates because patches to the encryption code will require you to decrypt, update, then re-encrypt; a process which can take many hours.

 ## conclusion

 Thus concludes my comprehensive OS X 10.9 setup and configuration process.
 If you have configured your machine in the same way it will be ready for most development projects.